-Designer at Shopify Joined almost 8 years ago via an invitation from Allan G. Evan has invited Travis Hines, Verne Ho, James Wood, Nathan Garvie, Hugo Costa and 4 others, Cedric H., Denise Spiessens, Russell Baylis, Ryan Langlois
+Designer at Shopify Joined about 8 years ago via an invitation from Allan G. Evan has invited Travis Hines, Verne Ho, James Wood, Nathan Garvie, Hugo Costa and 4 others, Cedric H., Denise Spiessens, Russell Baylis, Ryan Langlois

 Yes, unbearably bad.

 It also matches how it's implemented, which is well documented in the Material guidelines.
 Nothing wrong with it.

 Kinda seems like you're looking for something to nitpick, this is not an app-specific survey, and has nothing to do with the actual viability of the app itself

 That plugin seems to break my custom keyboard shortcuts and workspace layout.
 Advanced type options, certain tools, and all sorts of other things have gone missing.
 And seems to make PS crash more often. :(